Nadreau/notion-meeting-sync-public/README.md

 3. In the left sidebar, click **Secrets and variables** → **Actions**
 4. Click the green **"New repository secret"** button

-Now open the `GITHUB_SECRETS.md` file in your codespace (it was created by the wizard).
+Now use the list the wizard displayed earlier (the one you saved).

-For each secret listed in that file:
+For each secret in your saved list:
 1. Click **"New repository secret"**
-2. Copy the name from GITHUB_SECRETS.md into the "Name" field
+2. Copy the name into the "Name" field
-3. Copy the value from GITHUB_SECRETS.md into the "Secret" field (the part in the code block)
+3. Copy the value into the "Secret" field
 4. Click **"Add secret"**

-Repeat for all 6 secrets:
+Add all 6 secrets:
 - `PERSONAL_NOTION_TOKEN`
 - `COMPANY_NOTION_TOKEN`
 - `PERSONAL_DATABASE_ID`